 Early this year, the state, county, city, and Port of Seattle agreed to replace the Alaskan Way Viaduct with a deep bored tunnel.
 The plan includes a new waterfront boulevard and public open spaces, transit investments, a new central waterfront seawall, and other city street improvements.
 The total cost of the Alaskan Way Viaduct and Seawall Replacement Program is estimated at $4.24 billion.

 The 2009 Legislature directed WSDOT to move forward with the bored tunnel and has $2.4 billion in committed state dollars to the project.
 An estimated $400 million will come through tolls on the new SR 99 tunnel.
 The agency is focused on delivering the tunnel on an aggressive schedule, given the vulnerability of the existing Viaduct.
 Crews are currently gathering soil samples along the alignment for the proposed tunnel to aid in the design of the tunnel boring machine and the tunnel itself.
 Environmental review is underway, and a supplemental draft environmental impact statement will be available for public comment in early 2010.

 While preliminary design of the tunnel progresses, the state is moving forward to replace almost half of the Viaduct with a new roadway south of downtown near the sports stadiums.
 Road and bridge construction on this new mile of SR 99 will begin early next year.

-The RFQ for the SR 99 bored tunnel design-build project is available online.
 For more information on the Alaskan Way Viaduct replacement program, visit www.alaskanwayviaduct.org.